13 Days - 12 Nights on Twin share

 From our vast mileage in Bhutan this is one of the best plan to immerse in the un-paralleled himalayan landscape.
 We are however open to hand craft a travel plan for you to suit your needs.
 This tour is family friendly - the ladies are most welcome to join in.
 To discuss things with our Bhutan expert Gp Capt Ram or 'Kat' can be reached on +91-7024 142 707.

-This is the day we receive the riders at Bagdogra airport and bring them to your hotel in Siliguri.
-Once everyone has arrived, we allot your the bikes - your horse of next 2 weeks or so.
+This is the day we receive the riders at Bagdogra airport and bring them to hotel in Siliguri.
+Once everyone has arrived, we allot the bikes - your horse of next 2 weeks or so.
 We then do a ride brief and some esential paper work for Bhutan Entry Permits.
-People then are free for the evening and we go out for a welcome dinner at one of the popular city restaurant ...
+People then are free for the evening ...

 This is not a riding day, but a day to trek and hike up the Tigeress Nest and be back by afternoon - this one activity we strongly recommend for everyone - it is the number 1 'Do' in Bhutan and the most reverred seat of Buddhism.
 For those who are not taking the trek- you could ride around the town seeing Paro Dzong.
 Or just laze around the beautiful resort, sit by the gushing mountain stream, watch the plane landing on Paro airport or just read a book.
 Its a day at leisure